-27. Up to November 2006, BSGR held its investment in Guinea as follows:
+28. Up to November 2006, BSGR held its investment as follows:

-28. As at November 2006, BSGR held its investment in Guinea as follows:
+29. As at November 2006, BSGR held its investment as follows:

-29. As at March 2008, the structure was streamlined and the investment was held as follows:
+30. As at March 2008, the structure was streamlined and the investment was held as follows:

-30. As at January 2009, an internal re-structuring took place and BSGR Guernsey was inserted into the corporate structure.
+31. As at January 2009, an internal re-structuring took place and BSGR Guernsey was inserted into the corporate structure.
 BSGR's shareholding was therefore structured as follows:

-Following a sale of 51% of the shares in BSGR Guernsey to Vale in April 2010, the position was as follows:
+32. Following a sale of 51% of the shares in BSGR Guernsey to Vale in April 2010, the position was as follows:

-32. In addition, BSGR Guinea changed its name to VBG-Vale BSGR Sarl ("VBG Guinea") and BSGR Guernsey changed its name to VBG-Vale BSGR (Guinea) Guernsey ("VBG Guernsey").
-On 14 June 2010 the Guinean Court of First Instance in Conakry formally registered "VBG - Vale BSGR Guinea" as the new name of BSGR Guinea.
-However, each company remained as the same corporate entity and, for consistency, each will continue to be referred to herein as BSGR Guernsey and BSGR Guinea respectively.

-33. Following the re-purchase of the Vale shareholding by BSGR on 13 March 2015, the position has reverted to that as at January 2009:
+- 33. As is evident from the above, following the sale of 51% of the shares in BSGR Guernsey to Value in April 2010, BSGR Guinea changed its name to VBG-Vale BSGR Sarl ("VBG Guinea") and BSGR Guernsey changed its name to VBG-Vale BSGR (Guinea) Guernsey ("VBG Guernsey").
+On 14 June 2010 the Guinean Court of First Instance in Conakry formally registered "VBG Vale BSGR Guinea" as the new name of BSGR Guinea.
+However, each company remained as the same corporate entity and, for consistency, each will continue to be referred to herein as BSGR Guernsey and BSGR Guinea respectively. - 34.
+Following the re-purchase of the Vale shareholding by BSGR on 13 March 2015, the position has reverted to that as at January 2009:

-34. Accordingly, BSGR Guinea is once again a wholly owned subsidiary of BSGR Guernsey.
+35. Accordingly, BSGR Guinea is once again a wholly owned subsidiary of BSGR Guernsey.
 Furthermore, VBG Guinea changed its name back to BSG Resources (Guinea) S.A.R.L. ("BSGR Guinea"); and VBG Guernsey changed its name back to BSG Resources (Guinea) Limited ("BSGR Guernsey").